 1|pt: Nested effect of tree in plot

 Supplementary Table 4.
-Estimates for the linear mixed model and general linear mixed model evaluating the difference between the severity and incidences of the lenticel damage at harvest time (0 days post-harvest) and 21 days of cold store at 6⁰C (21 ) for fruits of avocado cv.
+Estimates for the linear mixed model and general linear mixed model evaluating the difference between the severity and incidences of the lenticel damage at harvest time (0 days post-harvest) and 21 days of cold store at 6⁰C (21 dph) for fruits of avocado cv.
 Hass collected from La Escondida and El Siani farm between 2019 and 2021.